* Executive Board Member

 My name is Al Midgett and I proudly founded The Noblemen in 1995 after the adventure of having a premature son born to my wife and me in 1993.

 My son Matthew was born May 6th 1993 however his due date was August 29th.
 He was born 17 weeks early and weighed only 20 ounces.
 The doctors gave him a 2% chance of survival.

-After three weeks of life, during which Mathew was brought back to life twice, the hospital made arrangements to transfer him to The Children’s Hospital of The Kings Daughters, CHKD, in Norfolk, Va., as a last effort to keep him alive.
+After three weeks of life, during which Matthew was brought back to life twice, Virginia Beach General hospital made arrangements to transfer him to The Children’s Hospital of the Kings Daughters in Norfolk, Virginia as a last-ditch effort to save his life.
 During the ambulance ride, Matthew went into cardiac arrest.
-The ambulance pulled over to the side of the road to resuscitate our son as we followed, our sanity gone.
+The ambulance pulled over to the side of the road several times to resuscitate our son as we watched from behind, slowly losing our sanity.

 On August 29th (my birthday) we brought our son home.
 We were scared to death because Matthew was still not quite 4 pounds.
-After a couple of years of highs and lows we started putting our lives back together, forever changed by the experience.
+Absent were all the monitors that let us know he was ok!

 In order to add insult to injury my wife and I had no medical insurance.
-The company I worked for had just been bought and I was in a 6 month waiting period.
+The company I was working for had just been bought and I was in a 6-month waiting period for health benefits.
 I had set aside $5000.00 for the hospital bills.
-After Matthew came home we received invoices from all of the hospitals and doctors that totaled just over $560,000.00.
-“A little more than I had in my bank account”.
+After Matthew came home, we received invoices from all of the hospitals and doctors that totaled just over $560,000.00 “A little more than I had in my bank account!”

 In 1995, I gathered my friends to create something worthwhile.
-Some people would call it a little voice from God and others might refer to it as a new found intention.
-I only knew that it was time to take action in order to preserve some sanity in my life and to “balance the gift”.
-That meeting took place at my home with some of my closest friends; though I was accused initially of starting a pyramid scheme since I was using a large flip chart, we did manage to form The Robin Hoods of Va.
-Beach.
+Some people would call it a little voice from God and others might refer to it as a new-found intention.
+I only knew that it was time to take action in order to preserve some sanity in my life and to “balance the gift.”